qaz812345/TrackNetV3/README.md

     python train.py --model_name TrackNet --epochs 30 --save_dir exp --resume_training --verbose
     ```

-### 3. Generate Predited Trajectories and Inpainting Masks
+### 3. Generate Predicted Trajectories and Inpainting Masks
 * Generate predicted trajectories and inpainting masks for training rectification module
     * Noted that the coordinate range corresponds to the input spatial dimensions, not the size of the original image.
     ```